-This epoxy has been indirect heat tested up to 500°F using MDF as a substrate.
-As do all countertop manufacturers, we also recommend that hot pads and cooling racks be used for your kitchen pots and pans.
-Read the Epoxy CureSheet in the index to remove heat rings and why they are caused.
+This epoxy has been tested for indirect heat up to 500°F using MDF as a substrate, however as with all countertop surfaces we recommend that hot pads and cooling racks be used for your kitchen pots and pans.

+Read Epoxy Cure Sheet in the index to remove heat rings and why they are caused.